thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 constraint SLENDERNESS MAX can be used to restrict the search to designs that will not tend to buckle.
 Note that the value of SLENDERNESS is not constrained in the default start point (startup) and thus the search may produce designs that are prone to buckling.
-The REPORT 1 tab will provide an indication as to the possibility of bucking for your specific design and loading condition.
+The compression spring REPORT 1 tab will provide an indication as to the possibility of bucking for your specific design and loading condition.